-Application of MC = MR
+Application of Marginal Cost = Marginal Revenue

-Or it can be applied to advertising: increase the number of times you run your TV commercial as long as the added revenue from running it one more time outweighs the added cost of running it one more time.
+Or it can be applied to advertising.
+You should increase the number of times you run your TV commercial as long as the added revenue from running it one more time outweighs the added cost of running it one more time.

-Example of Profit Maximization
+Profit Maximization Example